Skip to the content.

 Body: {ok: true, data: {"firstName": "Chun", "lastName": "Li"}}

-When the user doesn’t exist, the resposne should be:
+When the user does not exist, the response should be:

 Status: 404 NotFound